 This is where we stayed.
 Menteng is the administrative center of Jakarta and within walking distance to many popular tourist spots like the National Monument, Istiqlal Mosque, and Plaza Indonesia Shopping Mall.
 It’s also just a short Grab or taxi ride away from Gambir Railway Station.

 We stayed at Menteng House which is a simple and inexpensive hostel with dorm and private rooms.
 It isn’t the nicest hotel but it’s good enough for a quick stay.
-You can book a room at Menteng House on Booking.com, Agoda, or AirBnB.
+You can book a room at Menteng House on Booking.com or Agoda.

 Approximate Room Rate: USD 32 per night for a deluxe double (as of July 2019)

 Kemang is located farther south but if you want to have fun in Jakarta, then this is probably where you should stay.
 It’s described as the hipster area of Jakarta that’s home to interesting boutiques, cafes, bars, and restaurants.
-Check out Booking.com, Agoda, and AirBnB for a list of accommodations in Kemang.
-As described, travelers new to AirBnB can get as much as USD 43 free travel credit by signing up through this link.
+Check out Booking.com or Agoda for a list of accommodations in Kemang.

 This is the area just north of Menteng.
 It’s where the National Monument, Istiqlal Mosque, and the National Museum are located, not to mention Gambir Railway Station.
 But aside from these key spots, it doesn’t seem to have as much in the way of commercial areas so only stay here if you need to be as close as possible to Gambir Station.
 Otherwise, it’s probably better to stay in Menteng.
 You can find a place to stay in Gambir on Booking.com.